PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 Often, you end up getting awful sales rep outreach emails from them _months_ later too.
 That's important because it's probably the root cause for the conventional wisdom that developers do not respond well to email marketing.
 Turns out, they just don't respond well to _bad_ email marketing.

 We don’t do those sort of outreach emails.
-This is what we do instead.
+This is what we do instead, and how we got there over 5 major iterations.
 We think it works and we've included performance data so you can judge for yourself.

 ## Onboarding 1.0: The one where it started costing lots